SECTIONS UNDER THE FORCE CID AND THEIR DUTIES

 I. FCID ADMIN HEADQUATERS ABUJA -

-The ‘D’ Department is headed by Deputy Inspector-General of Police (DIG Peter Y. Gana mni.).
+The Department of Investigation is headed by Deputy Inspector-General of Police (DIG Peter Y. Gana mni.).
 The Administrative Section is among other things charged with the day-to-day running of the Department.
 The Section issues policy directives that guide the affairs of the Department.

 II.
 ANTI-FRAUD SECTION

 The Anti-Fraud Section is headed by a Commissioner of Police (CP Sylvester A. Umeh).
-The Section investigates cases of dud cheques and fraud related offences that may be referred to the Section by the IGP or through the DIG ‘D’.
+The Section investigates cases of dud cheques and fraud related offences that may be referred to the Section by the IGP or through the DIG ‘Crime and Investigation’.